 - Scroll until you see “Notes” and make sure the box is checked.

-It’s very easy to setup password in the notes in OS X, rather a neediest option.
+It’s very easy to setup password in the notes in OS X, rather the neediest option.
 One outcome discovered so far is non-availability of an option to lock the notes as in bulk.
 One needs to select and do it manually.